I carved this long cucumber of boxwood with a wasp in a hollow on one side und a slug sitting under the leave.

 A 19th century hirado gama sennin left and another

-hirado tsuru sennin in very vine quality on the right side.
+hirado tsuru sennin in very fine quality on the right side.

 The shoki oni group is a copy of an old netsuke that is carved in ivory.